alexfernandez/alexfernandez.github.io/2023/job-search.md

 Some companies are quite flashy on your CV: not necessarily FAANG, but top tier companies will help your career in the future.
 And of course a good salary never hurts.
-For me, what made me decide was to imagine where I could see myself in five years working happily.
+For me, what made me decide was to imagine where I could see myself working happily in five years.
 TinyBird is a great company with amazing prospects, growing like crazy and with really interesting scalability challenges.
 They offer remote work, competitive salaries,